Ezku/equanimous-tribble/content/3-empirical-study/3-findings/2-erq2/2-journeys.md

 > 05:18
 > :   "But at least it's not a fire" (`D1`)

 The team would not like to apply the standard procedures in place - either of them would be "a funny thing" to be doing.
 Taking note of this allows a latent primary contradiction to be surfaced.
-However, it is seen as merely a disturbance and no attempt at explanation or transformation follows: the resolution seems to be simply inaction, with the item left in the inbox for later. <!-- Is this true? -->
+However, it is seen as merely a disturbance and no attempt at explanation or transformation follows: the resolution seems to be simply inaction, with the item left in the `INBOX` for later. <!-- Is this true? -->

 It takes a while for the issue to brew and mature.
 Five observed dailies (more than three weeks of calendar time) later we find the team discussing an outbox item which presents a similar conundrum.
 A work item appears which, paradoxically, will not need doing nor priorisation through wishlist until an additional external trigger.